Oglethorpe University: Campus

 The Conant Performing Arts Center, completed in 1997, served as the seasonal home of Georgia Shakespeare until fall 2014.

 The Oglethorpe University Museum of Art opened in 1984 and is located on the top floor of the Philip Weltner Library.
 The two galleries, the South and Skylight, and gift shop cover 7,000 square feet.
 Bringing in thousands of visitors each year, the museum has become an important point of interest in Atlanta's art community.

 In 1994, Lupton Hall, Phoebe Hearst Hall, Lowry Hall and Hermance Stadium were added to the National Register of Historic Places.
 In addition, a historic district including part or all of the 100 acre campus was listed on the National Register of Historic Places.

 Other academic buildings include Goslin Hall, primarily used for science courses, and J. Mack Robinson Hall, primarily used for Communication and Art classes.

 Oglethorpe University is home to the Crypt of Civilization, the first and most complete time capsule ever created, according to the Guinness Book of World Records.
 Scheduled to be opened in AD 8113, it is located in the basement of Phoebe Hearst Hall.
 Oglethorpe University is also home to the International Time Capsule Society, a repository of time capsule projects worldwide.

 The Turner Lynch Campus Center opened in the fall of 2013.
 The IW "Ike" Cousins Center for Science and Innovation (an expansion of a building constructed in 1970) opened in 2019.
 In addition to science facilities, it houses the Q. William Hammack Jr. School of Business.

 From its opening in 1990 until 2003, the Seigakuin Atlanta International School was located on the property of Oglethorpe University, in a former public school building.

-Study abroad

-Oglethorpe University promotes the concept of international education and travel as an essential component of an academic education.
-Oglethorpe University Students Abroad sponsors trips for-credit, short-term, partnerships and agreements.
-Oglethorpe University offers a selection of opportunities in four divisions: International Exchange Partnerships, Independent Study Abroad-Non Partnerships, Short Term Trips, and Associate Student Programs for Special Study Abroad.

-For foreign students wishing to study in the United States, Education First, an International Study Abroad Organization, opened its Atlanta Language Center on the Oglethorpe University Campus in the fall 2012.

-Greek life

-As of 2014, U.S. News & World Report noted that 11% of men at Oglethorpe belong to fraternities, while 13% of women belong to sororities.
+Also from 1974 to 1981, Georgia Japanese Language School was located on campus before it moved to another property.